openaire/guidelines-data-archives/docs/field_creator.rst

 ``datacite:creator``

 The authors of the research output in priority order.
-May be corporate/institutional or personal names.
+May be corporate/institutional or personal creators.

 .. _datacite:creator_creatorName: